dimitriwalters/go-guestbook/README.md

-# go-myapp
+# go-guestbook

-A hello world application in Go.
+An application to manage guestbooks, written in Go.